vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 Once we know how the runtime is lookuping virtual methods, we can exploit this mechanism to achieve Java virtual methods hooking.

-Next post introduces ARTHook, an easy-to-use library for hooking virtual methods calls under ART runtime.
+Next post introduces ARTDroid, an easy-to-use library for hooking virtual methods calls under ART runtime.